muke101/branch-correlations/trace-gem5/README.md

 ## Contributing to gem5

 We hope you enjoy using gem5.
-When appropriate we advise sharing your contributions to the project. <https://www.gem5.org/contributing> can help you get started.
+When appropriate we advise charing your contributions to the project. <https://www.gem5.org/contributing> can help you get started.
 Additional information can be found in the CONTRIBUTING.md file.